 sem_initfunction has three parameters: the first is the address of a semaphore, the second is its initial state (locked or unlocked), and the third parameter indicates whether the semaphore should be shared with the threads of a process (e.g., with value 0) or between processes (e.g., with value 1).
 This is useful because semaphores are commonly used for process synchronization.
 For example, initializing a semaphore with the call

-sem_init(&semaphore, 1, 0)indicates that our semaphore is initially locked (the second parameter is 1), and is to be shared amongst the threads of a common process (the third parameter is 0).
+sem_init(&semaphore, 1, 0)indicates that our semaphore is initially locked (the second parameter is 1), and is to be shared among the threads of a common process (the third parameter is 0).
 In contrast, mutexes always start out unlocked.
 It is important to note that in macOS, the equivalent function is

 Destroy a semaphore using